-Do you and your spouse agree on faith?
+Are you and your spouse stuck?
+Do you both agree on faith when raising kids?
 What you and your spouse think and believe about God will directly impact how you raise your kids and their outcome.

 Unfortunately, many people don’t take the time to figure this out until it is too late.
 And then they spend most of their married life arguing about how to approach the “God” subject.

 Faith impacts our lives in one way or another.
 Even if you don’t have faith, it is still a choice that affects your marriage.
 Here are at least four ways we see God: a bellhop, mean old man, non-existent, or as Lord.